Solar-network/docs/docs/tutorials/node/README.md

 ---
-title: "Swipechain Node"
+title: "Solar Node"
 ---

-# Swipechain Node Recipes
+# Solar Node Recipes

-This section of the Swipechain tutorials is dedicated to helping you setup and secure your own node on the Swipechain blockchain.
+This section of the Solar tutorials is dedicated to helping you setup and secure your own node on the Solar blockchain.